dylan-lang/binary-data/documentation/source/usage.rst

 Terminology
 ===========

 A vector of bytes that has an associated definition for its interpretation is a *frame*.
 These come in two variants: some cannot be broken down further structurally, we call those *leaf frames*.
 The others have a composite structure, those are *container frames*.
 They consist of a number of *fields*, which are the named components of that frame.
 Every field in a container frame is a frame in itself, leading to a recursive definition of frames.
-The description of the structure of a container frame in our DSL is referred to as a *binary data definition*.
+The description of the structure of a container frame in our domain-specific language :macro:`define binary-data` is referred to as a *binary data definition*.

 Representation in Dylan